biobakery/anpan/README.md

 ## Dependencies

-anpan depends on R ≥4.1.0, a number of R packages, and CmdStan. `anpan` is currently only on GitHub.
+`anpan` depends on R ≥4.1.0, a number of R packages, and CmdStan.
+There are a few upfront steps required before you can install `anpan`.

 **First**, install `remotes` and `cmdstanr`: